Navigating a Season of Illness & Stress

 I keep taking goals off my to-do list, aiming to do less and rest more.

-I believe that animals can teach us a lot about rest, in that they are more attuned to their bodies than we are.
-When they are sick or wounded and conditions are supportive, they instinctively rest deeply - often even taking a break from eating and letting their body sleep or be still for great lengths of time.
+I believe that animals can teach us a lot about rest, in their attunment to their bodies.
+When they are sick or wounded, they instinctively rest deeply - often even fasting and sleeping or being still for great lengths of time.

 I’m learning how much the human body needs rest, especially when we’re coping with ill health, injury or high levels of stress (chronic or acute).

-Reparative rest requires more than just the ability to sit or lie down, too - to turn on the body’s capacity for optimal healing, we need to fully relax.
+Reparative rest requires more than just the ability to get prone: to turn on the body’s capacity for optimal healing, we need to fully relax.

 A Journal with a mermaid on the front and the words; I must be a mermaid...I have npo fear of depths and a creat fear of shallow living.

-I sleep a minimum of eight hours; prioritize time to unwind (as possible while parenting two young children with little/no childcare!); and I continually lower my bar of expectations - because it’s amazing how I chronically overestimate what I can do in a day!
+I sleep a minimum of eight hours; prioritize time to unwind (as possible while parenting two young children with little/no childcare!); and I continually lower my expectations.

-Through a mechanistic lens, we expect total constancy and radical predictability in our performance - and when we pay greater attention to our biological needs and rhythms, we’ll often realize the pressure our hyper-focus on productivity puts on our bodies, contributing to depletion and illness.
+Through a mechanistic lens, we expect total constancy in our performance.
+When we pay closer attention to our biological needs, we may realize the pressure we exert on our bodies and how our incessant productivity contributes to depletion and illness.

 If you’ve ever cared for a baby, young child or elder, you know experientially the contrast of living in mechanistic and biologically-oriented ways.

-That is, if instead of working with spreadsheets, strategic plans or machines, your schedule revolves around bodies - their sleeping habits; diaper changes or bathroom breaks; endless nursing, meals, and snacks; myriad fluids and emotional needs - you know that your time is no longer your own.
+That is, if instead of working with spreadsheets, plans or machines, your schedule revolves around bodies - their sleeping habits; diaper changes or bathroom breaks; nursing, meals, and snacks; emotional needs - you know that your time is no longer your own.

-Likewise, when you or someone who love is sick, suddenly your schedule may likewise revolve around basic biological needs: perhaps rehabilitation efforts, maybe medical appointments, and symptom-response, care, or alleviation.
+Likewise, when you or someone who love is sick, suddenly your schedule will revolve around basic biological needs: rehabilitation efforts, medical appointments, or symptom-response or alleviation.

-In a season of illness, everything changes and reorients around new circumstances and needs.
+In a season of illness, everything changes and reorients around new circumstances.

-One of my friends parented one of her children through a cancer journey and she sometimes described the disease as a ‘third child’ in their family.
+One of my friends parented one of her children through a cancer journey and she sometimes described the disease as the ‘extra child’ in their family.

 I think framing illness as a child in need of care is apt: tending to healing requires so much time, attention and focus that it often IS equivalent to a whole additional person!